seangwright/hacknakron-team-f/README.md

  * `npm install`
  * `npm start`

+The client app expects the API to be exposted at the `baseApiUrl` property specified in the `environment` object (`src/environments/environment.prod.ts`)

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.